celestebrant/library-of-books/README.md

 This project is not yet complete and the following features shall be added in due course:
 * ~~gRPC service for external transacting with the database~~ ✅
+* Ability to search for books by author, title, etc.
 * Ability for a customer to take out a book
 * Ability for a customer to return a book
 * Alert customers if the book due date has been reached